ronlobo/dart-angular2-quickstart/README.md

 The [step by step guide](https://angular.io/docs/dart/latest/quickstart.html) of Angular 2 for Dart in one project

-Just an already made project to quickstart the quistart.
+Just an already made project to quickstart the quickstart.

 ## Installation